josmar-crwdstffng/angular/aio/content/guide/updating.md

 ## Checking your version of Angular

-To check your application's version of Angular: From within your project directory, use the `ng version` command.
+To check the version of Angular for your application: From within your project directory, use the `ng version` command.

 <a id="checking-version-angular"></a>